harrietty/harrietryder.co.uk/src/blog/looking-back-feb-2019.md

 - Realising that yoghurt with anything is amazing
 - Starting crocheting a cushion cover for relaxation
 - Getting amazing pink corduroy dungarees for my birthday 🎂
-- Running on the rare days when it was sunny
+- Running in the sun
+- Eating lunch outside in MediaCity 🌞

 ![Miscellaneous highlights](feb-2019/feb.jpg)